sjmeyer/aws-cognitoOnLambda/README.md

 You'll need a working node.js local environment, or at the very least npm installed.

-Run the localSetup.sh script to setup a MacOS environment from scratch.
-Or simply run the below commands if your environment is already setup.

 To install the necessary packages run: (Done in localSetup.sh script)

     $ npm install aws-sdk